 - Correctly bonds and seals the composite for healthy function and long-lasting results

-Dr. Weiss understands your preference for mercury-free dentistry and will explain your options for preserving your teeth and protecting them from decay.
+While he also provides amalgam fillings, Dr. Weiss understands your preference for white composite and will explain your options for preserving your teeth and protecting them from decay.

 Call us to schedule an appointment, or request an appointment online.